theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 I see myself less as a “sage on the stage” and more as a “guide on the side”: someone who structures learning environments, creates meaningful tasks, supports reflection, and helps students connect theory with practice.

-## Teaching Experience and Context
+## My Path into Teaching

-My teaching experience spans different institutional, cultural, and disciplinary contexts.
-Early teaching experiences included German as a foreign language for Chinese exchange students at the University of Vienna and English conversation courses at Qiqihar University in China.
+Teaching has appeared several times throughout my life, in very different contexts.
+My first teaching experience took place during my high school year in the United States, where I taught a short unit on PowerPoint.
+A few years later, I taught German language and Austrian studies for Chinese exchange students at the University of Vienna while attending a course on German as a foreign and second language.

+At 20, I spent fourteen months teaching English communication at Qiqihar University and the Hermann Gmeiner Vocational School in China.
+This was my first intensive classroom experience: around sixteen teaching hours per week, large student groups, self-developed materials, and a lot of learning by doing.
+What initially felt stressful gradually became a formative experience in planning, classroom presence, variation, and learner engagement.

-From 2014 to 2017, I taught at the University of Applied Sciences Technikum Wien in areas such as aquatic ecotoxicology, measurement technology, laboratory work, applied research projects, and environmental management.
-These courses included lectures, laboratory formats, research seminars, and student project supervision.
+From 2014 to 2017, I taught at the University of Applied Sciences Technikum Wien in ecotoxicology, environmental management, laboratory courses, applied statistics with R, measurement technology, applied research projects, and thesis supervision.
+This period professionalized many aspects of my teaching, including Moodle-based course organization, laboratory entrance tests, assessment rubrics, LaTeX-based exams, and problem-based learning.

-Since 2024, my teaching at Graz University of Technology has focused on general management, organization, entrepreneurship, business models, bachelor and master project supervision, and the Gründungsgarage seminar.
+Since joining Graz University of Technology, I have approached teaching development much more systematically.
+After several years in industry, returning to academia felt energizing: I value the intellectual exchange, the work with students, the possibility to teach in a team, and the opportunity to continuously develop my teaching practice.
+Through the TU Graz Teaching Academy, I have worked intensively on higher education didactics, assessment, digital teaching, rhetoric, voice, diversity, generative AI, sustainability-oriented teaching, and teaching portfolio development.

+This path has shaped my current understanding of teaching: good teaching needs preparation and conceptual clarity, but also presence, flexibility, interaction, experimentation, and the courage to move beyond slides.

 ## Teaching Areas